ServerlessJavaMaven/ServerlessJavaMaven/README.md

  	* The IAM role to be granted when this Lambda is called from API Gateway and the caller is not authenticated (yet).
  * `description`
  	* Description of the function.
- * `AWSAccessKey`
- 	* AWS Access Key used to communicate with AWS to do the deployments.
- * `AWSSecretKey`
- 	* AWS Secret Key used to communicate with AWS to do the deployments.
  * `serviceName`
  	* The name of the service.
  * uploadJarBucket`